Melfelf/Melfelf.github.io/content/projects/_index.md

 outdate_alert_text_before = "This article was last updated "
 outdate_alert_text_after = " days ago and may be out of date."
 +++

+Welcome to the Projects hub.
+Each spotlight below links to a dedicated project space with its own updates, logs, and artifacts.
+Dive in to follow along or pick up where the last milestone left off.